 - Dress appropriately for the weather inside and outside

 Below, we'll explore each of these options for energy conservation in detail.

 1. Adjust your day-to-day behaviors

-To reduce energy consumption in your home, you do not necessarily need to go out and purchase energy efficient products.
+To reduce energy consumption in your home and increase your energy savings, you do not necessarily need to go out and purchase energy-efficient products.
 Energy conservation can be as simple as turning off lights or appliances when you do not need them.
-You can also use energy-intensive appliances less by performing household tasks manually, such as hang-drying your clothes instead of putting them in the dryer, or washing dishes by hand.
+You can also use energy-intensive appliances less by performing household tasks manually, such as hang-drying your clothes instead of putting them in the dryer or washing dishes by hand.

 The behavior adjustments that have the highest potential for utility savings are turning down the heat on your thermostat in the winter and using your air conditioner less in the summer.
 Heating and cooling costs constitute nearly half of an average home’s utility bills, so these reductions in the intensity and frequency of heating and cooling offer the greatest savings.